jimmycgz/iac-infrastructure-as-code/README.md

 # Linux Script for Configuration Management
     for host in $(cat hosts.txt); do ssh "$host" "sudo reboot"; done

     #!/usr/bin/env bash

     #Deploy to all pinable Product Web Instance(s) Ubuntu .

     #AWS subnet1 and subnet2 10.0.1.x 10.0.2.x

     #GCP subnet

     #Azure subnet

     #Generate a hosts.txt file collecting all pinable IP in one Prod subnet

     echo "Generating a hosts.txt file collecting all pinable IPs in one Subnet"

-note: all instances need to open ICMP port to be able to use ping.
+    Note: all instances need to open ICMP port to be able to use ping.

     seq 254 | xargs -iIP -P255 ping -c1 10.0.1.IP |gawk -F'[ :]' '/time=/{print $4}'  >hosts.txt
     seq 254 | xargs -iIP -P255 ping -c1 10.0.2.IP |gawk -F'[ :]' '/time=/{print $4}'  >>hosts.txt

     echo "Run Deploy script file in a loop for all pinable instances"